What is Disney's All Star Sports Resort?

 One other tip: Always take the bus to the Magic Kingdom, since driving involves parking, waiting for the tram, and transferring to the ferry or the monorail at the Transportation and Ticket Center (TTC).

-Taxi service is available at all Resorts if time is of the essence, and you will find most one-way fares on the WDW property to be around $12.
-If it's 10 minutes before your breakfast date with Mary Poppins at the Grand Floridian, it would be a few dollars well spent.
+Taxi service is available at all Resorts if time is of the essence, and you will find most one-way fares on the WDW property to be around $15.
+If it’s 10 minutes before your breakfast date with Mary Poppins at the Grand Floridian, it would be a few dollars well spent.
 If you plan to do a lot of Resort hopping or dislike waiting for or riding buses, a car may work better for you, but otherwise you will find you will not need one.

-How do I get a Taxi and what might it cost?
+How do I get a Taxi?

 If you are staying at the All Star Sports resort and wish a taxi, go to the Luggage Stand and ask a Cast Member to call for a taxi.
-Wait time was around 10-15 minutes.
+Wait time is around 10-15 minutes.

 What recreation is there at the resort?